Measuring School Effectiveness

 Schools are believed to have purposes and goals other than teaching basic skills.
-Schools effectiveness, therefore, should not be measured only in terms of whether the graduates could read, write and compute, and could perform well in government examinations.
+Schools effectiveness, therefore, should not be measured only in terms of whether the graduates could read, write and compute and could get good grades and perform well in government examinations.

-The effectiveness of schools should be measured in other dimensions.
+The effectiveness of schools should be measured in other dimensions as well.
 Measuring school effectiveness through Sergiovani’s model is taking a myopic view of the purposes of education.
 It takes into consideration only the intellectual purpose of schooling, which, according to McNergney and Herbert3, include the teaching of basic cognitive skills, such as reading, writing, and mathematics and the transmission of specific knowledge.
-There are other purposes of education which the two identified – political, social and economic.
+There are other purposes of education which they (McNergney and Herbert) identified – political, social and economic.

 A comprehensive measurement of school effectiveness should attempt to quantify the performance of schools in all the areas aforementioned.

 It is hard to refute that schools play a very important role in the development of the individual and in nation-building.
 Thus they cannot afford to disregard their political and social purposes.

 Measuring effectiveness of school should not stop after their students graduate.
 How their students perform in the workplace and in society as they grow older should also be considered.